-&lt;sup>12 Option Appraisal Guide: A Practical Guide to the Appraisal, Evaluation, Approval and Management of Policies, Programmes and Projects, Scottish Government (2009), Appendix 3, A3.4 (iii)
+10 Scottish Capital Investment Manuel Option Appraisal Guide: A Practical Guide to the Appraisal, Evaluation, Approval and Management of Policies, Programmes and Projects, Scottish Government (2017), Appendix 2, 2.3 (iv) p37

-- There may not be sufficient technical expertise available in-house at the required time. - The involvement of an 'impartial expert' can add credibility to the process. - Independent consultants may have developed considerable expertise if they have been involved in similar exercises on behalf of other NHS Boards, and should be able to build on some the learning from those exercises. - 6.4.2 There will obviously be additional costs involved in securing independent support.
-However, the potential benefits of that support may well justify those costs.
-In identifying a suitable consultant, it may be worth speaking to staff in other Boards who have previously used their services.
-It may also be worth testing people's knowledge and understanding of good practice principles of patient, carer and public involvement, and associated guidance, as well as ensuring that they have the necessary technical expertise. - 6.4.3 Some public participants have previously queried how independent someone can be where they are receiving payment from a Board for their services and are, to varying degrees, relying on the Board for information.
+6.4.3 Some public participants have previously queried how independent someone can be where they are receiving payment from a Board or Integration Joint Board for their services and are, to varying degrees, relying on the Board or Integration Joint Board for information.
 That perception may be influenced by how the independent consultant conducts the proceedings, and underlines the importance for any consultant of ensuring that all participants understand the process and the relevant information, and that they are given 'a fair and equal say'.